We have an exciting PhD project available: Connecting biodiversity risk assessment and natural capital accounting

 - experience and quantitative skills for data analysis and modeling, ideally in R (or a willingness to develop such skills),

 - an honours degree in environmental science, ecology/conservation, environmental economics or similar, with an excellent academic track record

 - demonstrated skills in written research outputs (thesis, and preferably a scientific publication)

 - capacity to work in a team environment, particularly an inter-discplinary team.

-Please send a cover letter, a statement addressing the selection criteria, CV and completed expression-of-interest form (from the Deakin HDR website) to Emily Nicholson (firstname.lastname@example.org) by 8th of September 2019, to apply for this position.
+Please send a cover letter, a statement addressing the selection criteria and CV to Emily Nicholson (email@example.com) by 8th of September 2019, to apply for this position.
 International or domestic students can apply; there is a scholarship associated with this position (please refer to the Deakin HDR website for conditions).